 Fifty-five wrists in the surgery group and 48 wrists in the injection group completed the follow-up.
 In the intent-to-treat analysis, 60 percent of the wrists in the injection group and 69 percent in the surgery group achieved a 20 percent response for nocturnal paresthesia (P<0.001).

 Although the clinical relevance of those differences remains to be defined, the findings are not entirely unexpected as each of the two procedures has its own benefits and disadvantages, said Dr. Chew Li-Ching, consultant in the department of rheumatology and immunology at Singapore General Hospital (SGH).

 “The injection can be easily…delivered at the point of care.
 However, usually, it provides temporary relief only compared with surgery.
-At SGH, we are well supported by hand surgeons, [therefore] access to surgery has not proven to be an issue,” said Chew.

 “Injection is still an acceptable standard of care for CTS, especially if the patient’s symptoms and findings on neurophysiological testing are mild to moderate.
 The more severe cases such as those associated with weakness and muscle wasting would usually warrant surgery.”